nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 Success:

-- SHALL return a `201` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRLS.
+- SHALL return a `201` **CREATED** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRLS.
 - SHALL return an HTTP `Location header` containing the full URL to the newly created DocumentReference.
 This URL will contain the 'server' assigned `logical Id` and `versionId` of the new DocumentReference resource.
 When a resource has been created it will have an initial `versionId` of 1.
 Following an update the `versionId` will be incremented by 1.

 {% include note.html content="The versionId is an integer that is assigned and maintained by the NRLS server.
 When a new DocumentReference is created the server assigns it a versionId of 1.
 If a Provider subsequently updates that DocumentReference the server will increment the versionId by 1. <br/><br/> The NRLS server will ignore any versionId value sent by a client in an update or create interaction.
 Instead the server will ensure that the newly assigned verionId adheres to the rules laid out above.
 The NRLS server will ensure that it maintains the latest versionId of a DocumentReference.